Similar to the Ghidra plugin, LIEF can be used as a BinaryNinja plugin.

 SDK

 or from here: https://lief.s3.fr-par.scw.cloud/latest/sdk/index.html.
-Some plugins (like: DWARF Plugin) need the extended version that can be downloaded from https://extended.lief.re/.
+Some plugins (like the DWARF Plugin) require the extended version, which can be downloaded from https://extended.lief.re/.

-Given this shared library, you must copy it in the plugin directory (or its parent for Linux and macOS).
+Given this shared library, you must copy it into the plugin directory (or its parent for Linux and macOS).

 macOS: